haram/splendid_implanter/README.md

 By hooking CreateFileW, and checking if the lpFileName parameter contains our .dll's name then manipulating it to believe that Kernel32.dll is being loaded, we pass their dll checks and land our module inside of it as if it's a legitimate module.

-The name is a play on Perfect Injector, don't mind that :).
+The name is a play on Perfect Injector, don't mind that.

 ## Example